KidA24/ScrumMaster/README.md

 ![Glacier National Park](https://github.com/KidA24/ScrumMaster/blob/master/DSC_0101.JPG)

 * I ride my bicycle quite a bit.
-I have done the [Scenic Shore 150](https://events.lls.org/pages/wi/2019ScenicShore150/) two years in a row and have had a great time doing it.
+I have done the [Scenic Shore 150](https://events.lls.org/pages/wi/2020ScenicShore150/) twice, and this summer will be my third time.
 My brother-in-law is a Survivor and it's an absolute thrill to ride with him and my sister (pictured below) each year.

 ![After the 150 my first year](https://github.com/KidA24/ScrumMaster/blob/master/SS150.jpg)